-- Description: Design and construction of a 1.0 MG elevated storage tank for the Northside IV Pressure Plane. - Purpose: In order to meet operational storage requirements and higher water demand due to the projected population, additional storage facilities are needed in the Northside IV Pressure Plane.
-This project was recommended in the 2005 Water Master Plan Update. - Allocation: This project is allocated 81% to growth in the study period.
-Allocation was determined assuming the remaining capacity is projected to be fully utilized in the planning period.
+Description: Design and construction of a 1.0 MG elevated storage tank for the Northside IV the projected population, additional storage facilities are needed in the Northside IV Pressure Plane.
+This project was recommended in the 2005 Water Master Plan assuming the remaining capacity is projected to be fully utilized in the planning period.
 The pump station will be 19% utilized in 2022, which was determined using the projected demand for 2022 in the Northside IV Pressure Plane, divided by the added capacity from the elevated tank.